r-siddiqi/Hofstadter/README.md

 When we're simulating specific lattice types, it's actually easier to construct a Hamiltonian in terms of a matrix populated by considering the lattice geometry.
 By this, we mean populating an N x N matrix based on the nearest neighbor hopping as it would occur on a particular lattice.

 ## Anderson Localization
+The key idea behind Anderson Localization is that certain materials can undergo a phase transition from conductor to insulator if the system passes a disorder threshold.
+Thus, in systems of sufficiently large disorder (such as defected semiconductors) the electronic wavefunction associated with a now spatially localized state becomes localized.
+This localization influences the aforementioned phase transition. \textbf{In other words, spatial localization of the electronic wavefunction causes a change in the conductance of a highly disordered material.}

+The Anderson tight-binding model allows us to describe this phenomenon more effectively.
+Here, electrons can tunnel between neighboring lattice sites until high disorder in the lattice causes quantum amplitudes associated with the tunneling paths to cancel amongst each other.
+A localized wavefunction follows.
+Equivalently, we can say that the incoming wave is scattered by potentials arising from the disorder, and the scattered wavelets destructively interfere as they propel forward at high disorder.
+This causes an exponential decay of the wavefunction.
+In this way, \textbf{Anderson localization} can be thought of as an interference phenomenon.

+Experimentally, electron localization has mostly been observed in a 1D case.

+The Anderson Hamiltonian can help us describe the localization in more technical terms.
+We write it as such
+$$ H = W \sum_n (\epsilon_n c^{\dagger}_n c_n) + t\sum_{<n,m>} (c^{\dagger}_n c_m + h.c)$$ where $t$ is the parameter describing the nearest hopping neighbor, $W$ is the disorder parameter, and $\epsilon_n$ is the random on-site energy in the range $[-1/2,1/2]$.

 ## Inverse Participation Ratio (IPR)